open-stage/blender-dmx-web/content/docs/Fixture.md

 Supported attributes (Color1, Color2, Color3, ColorMacro1) are linked to the Color
 Wheel selection.

-### Color Mixing, Color Wheels and ColorTemperatur together
+### Color Mixing, Color Wheels and Color Temperature together

 Colors are added together and the resulting color is applied to the projected beam.